osano/cookieconsent/README.md

 ```

 ### On the fly

-You can customize Cookie Consent options on the fly (once it is loaded) by calling
+You can customize Cookie Consent options on the fly (once it is loaded) by calling:
 ```js
 window.update_cookieconsent_options({
     learnMore: 'Learn more'